hacktail/r4lcd/README.md

 # r4lcd

-## A NEW UPDATE SHOULD BE COMING SOON WHICH WILL INCLUDE ERROR HANDLING AND OPTIMISATIONS
+## A NEW UPDATE COMING SOON WHICH WILL INCLUDE ERROR HANDLING